Think you should be eligible for a loan? You might not be as trustworthy as you think.

 A main factor to your potential loan approval is how financially capable you are to repay the loan.
 Sometimes this is as simple as the lender looking at your income versus your expenses to calculate if you’re able to make another payment on top of your other debt or financial obligations.

-Having more than one source of income can be a plus, because having two streams of cash flow means you’re more likely to keep up with repayments, even if something goes wrong.
+Having more than one source of income can be a plus because having two streams of cash flow means you’re more likely to keep up with repayments, even if something goes wrong.

 How would you judge your own capability?

 This is pretty easy to do: Look at your budget and see whether you can comfortably squeeze in another payment.
+If you can, a lender will likely agree.
+But it’s not guaranteed, and some lenders may not want to risk overburdening you with debt — especially if you don’t have steady employment or already have a high DTI.

 How lenders evaluate capital

 Capital is generally considered a combination of collateral and capability.
 Specifically, it looks at the value of your assets outside of anything you may have listed as collateral for your loan.
-Someone with high amounts of capital will likely have a lot of assets that can be sold to meet repayments, while someone with low capital might find themselves out of options, which means a higher likelihood that a lender will lose money on the loan.
+Someone with high amounts of capital will likely have plenty of assets that can be sold to meet repayments, while someone with low capital might find themselves out of options, which means a higher likelihood that a lender will lose money on the loan.

 For personal loans, lenders might look at your personal capital as an indication of your financial security.
 Business lenders look at capital in relation to the total value of your business assets, whereas home lenders look at capital in relation to your property value and potential deposit.